skymochulsky/Support-Tickets/.github/ISSUE_TEMPLATE/user-interface-issue.md

 ---
 name: User Interface Issue
-about: Please describe the issue you are facing
+about: Please describe the UI issue you are facing
 title: ''
 labels: ''
 assignees: ''